rubenxyz/swerty/README.md

 # Swerty

-A Swedish keyboard layout for US keyboards
+A Swedish keyboard layout for US keyboards.

 This repo is a mirror of [](http://johanegustafsson.net/projects/swerty/).
-Big thanks to the creator: Johan E. Gustafsson
+Big thanks to Johan E. Gustafsson for creating this layout.

 The Swerty Keyboard Layout is a software keyboard layout for efficient typing in Swedish on US keyboards.
 The design goal for the Swerty layout is to retain as much as possible of the standard US layout (also known as the ANSI keyboard layout), while adding the keys **Å**, **Ä**, and **Ö** from the standard Swedish layout.
 This alternative software layout is especially useful if you are working on a US keyboard and want to write in Swedish.
 Arguably, Swerty is a better choice than the standard Swedish layout even if you are working on a Swedish keyboard, as it incorporates more of the superior key arrangement of the US layout.
 With the standard Swedish layout, many frequently used symbols are surprisingly inconvenient to type, such as **@** in email addresses, / in web addresses, and **$** in programming.
 These conventions were set by people who used the US layout where these symbols can be typed conveniently.
 The Swerty layout makes it possible to enjoy this convenience while typing in Swedish.